-Oliver Wendell Holmes Jr. left Boston in 1861 an ideological foot soldier for the Union Army and returned from the war – thanks to some amazing luck – a somber, pragmatic man whose father made him a household name.
+Oliver Wendell Holmes, Jr., left Boston in 1861 an ideological foot soldier for the Union Army.
+He returned from the war – thanks to some amazing luck – a somber, pragmatic man whose father made him a household name.

-Back in Boston, Holmes Sr. received a telegram the day after the battle.
+Back in Boston, Holmes, Sr., received a telegram the day after the battle.
 His son had been shot again – this time through the neck.
 The father’s mind flooded with fear, and he joined others heading south to again rescue their sons.

 The 20th Massachusetts would fight until the end of the war, but Holmes declined to reenlist when his time was up in 1864.
-Exhausted and sick of war he returned home and to Harvard, where he studied law.
-Though Holmes went on to serve as a US Supreme Court justice for nearly 30 years, his experience in the Civil War was the greatest event in his life and he would always remember it with pride and sadness.
+Exhausted and sick of war, he returned home and to Harvard, where he studied law.
+Though Holmes went on to serve as a U.S. Supreme Court justice for nearly 30 years, his experience in the Civil War was the greatest event in his life.
+He would always remember it with pride and sadness.

 Speaking to a group of veterans, he said: “…the generation that carried on the war has been set apart by its experience.
 Through our great good fortune, in our youth our hearts were touched with fire.
 It was given to us to learn at the outset that life is a profound and passionate thing.
 While we are permitted to scorn nothing but indifference, and do not pretend to undervalue the worldly rewards of ambition, we have seen with our own eyes, beyond and above the gold fields, the snowy heights of honor, and it is for us to bear the report to those who come after us.

 But, above all, we have learned that whether a man accepts from Fortune her spade, and will look downward and dig, or from Aspiration her axe and cord, and will scale the ice, the one and only success which it is his to command is to bring to his work a mighty heart.”